danmoop/ColorFrontier/README.md

 What am I planning to do:
 1. Sorting project to categories.
 I should add option to /addproject form(this option will have all the categories and user just chooses which he needs exactly).
 For now every project is only text.
 I want to add a possibility to add images, videos and maybe something else(like gif etc.).
 For this I need to create page where you can drag-and-drop elements to the page to make your project seem better.
 Then every project should have it's own page.
 Like on Youtube video.
 Not just preview, but the entire content.
+2. Commenting other projects.
+3. Like other projects.
+4. And improve design.

 I hope you're interested in taking part in development, maybe we will work on this together!